catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 bug affected Geth, Nethermind and Besu (short Gethersu).
 Reth and Erigon didn't have the same bug (short Rerigon).
 The chain forked with Gethersu on one side and Rerigon on the other.
-Gethersu had a super-majority of validators, which lead to Gethersu justifying a checkpoint behind the fork point.
+Gethersu had a super-majority of validators, which led to Gethersu justifying a checkpoint behind the fork point.

 Once a checkpoint justifies, validators must use this checkpoint in